esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 * "Vacuuming" the database to reduce the file size after deleting records.

 Deleting items from the database will not reduce the file size.
-However, "holes" in the file will be reused by future database records.
+However, "holes" in the file will be reused by future database data.

 To actually reduce the database size, select the "Vacuum" option.
 Warning - this can take a few minutes.